rtomj/heirloom-project/README.md

 ## The Heirloom Project

-This is a mirror of [The Heirloom Project](http://heirloom.sourceforge.net) CVS repositories— a collection of hisorical UNIX tools,principally derived from System V, which have been patched to build on a modern system.
+This is a fork of [The Heirloom Project](http://heirloom.sourceforge.net) CVS repositories— a collection of hisorical UNIX tools,principally derived from System V, which have been patched to build on a modern system.

 Particularly noteworthy are its historical Bourne shell, toolchain, and source code management tools.
 It includes